pomerium/pomerium/docs/docs/production-deployment.md

 ## Load Balancing

 In any production deployment, running multiple replicas of each Pomerium service is strongly recommended.
-Each service has slightly different concerns about utilizing the replicas for HA and scaling, enumerated below.
+Each service has slightly different concerns about utilizing the replicas for high availability and scaling, enumerated below.

 ### Proxy